About Mundrabilla Roadhouse

 To the south of Mundrabilla lies the Great Australian Bight and a beach called Wanteen, where a small Rock Lobster industry has developed.

 The largest meteor in Australia known as the Mundrabilla Meteor weighing in 12.192 tonnes was found by two surveyors in Mundrabilla in 1966, forms one half of the "Mundrabilla Mass".
 The other weighs 5.080 tonnes, where both pieces of the "Mundrabilla Mass" fell to Earth a million years ago.

-Today the roadhouse established in 1968 is located 30km from the original station settlement.
-Both are still thriving businesses today.
+Today the roadhouse established in 1968 is located 35km from the original station settlement.
+Both are still thriving businesses today owned and operated by the same family.
 We are proud to be the owners and caretakers of a most unique part of Australian and we look forward to sharing it with you as you make your way across the Eyre Highway.
 If you are looking to have a rest and to refuel the body or vehicle, give the kids a rest off the beaten track and try something different, come visit us!